 - Chloroplasts are the site of photosynthesis as plant synthesize their food by the process (with the help of carbon dioxide and water in the presence of sunlight sugar is synthesized by plants).

 The Endoplasmic reticulum (ER) is a single membrane-bound structure having a thickness between 50 – 60A°.
-These are of two types–
+It is found scattered in the cytoplasm.
+Its membranes form a continuous sheet that encloses a fluid-filled space called ER lumen.

 - Rough endoplasmic reticulum (RER) i.e. when ribosomes are attached to ER, and Smooth endoplasmic reticulum (SER) when no ribosomes are attached to ER